Sciss/LucreSTM/README.md

 ## statement

-LucreSTM is provides a software transactional memory with persistent backend, as well as reactive observer system.
+LucreSTM provides a software transactional memory with persistent backend, as well as reactive observer system.
 The STM is basically a wrapper around Scala-STM, but with an API which supports custom persistence and which can be extended to support confluent and quasi-retroactive persistent as implemented by the [TemporalObjects](https://github.com/Sciss/TemporalObjects) project.
 The reactive system implements event graphs which also can be persistent, along with live observers.

 LucreSTM is (C)opyright 2011&ndash;2012 by Hanns Holger Rutz.
 All rights reserved.
 It is released under the [GNU General Public License](https://raw.github.com/Sciss/LucreSTM/master/licenses/LucreSTM-License.txt) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`